 C4 EcoSolutions' October 2024 feasibility study models the reforestation of the Sand catchment under Verra methodology VM0047.
 In June 2025, the Free, Prior and Informed Consent report confirms consent from all six Traditional Authorities — Amashangana, Jongilanga, Hoxani, Mathibela, Mnisi, Moletele.
 In February 2026, the Project Description is registered on the Verra registry as VCS 5375, under independent validation, targeting CCB Gold — Climate + Community.
 Thirty-seven years of accumulated evidence, finally connected to capital.

-Thirty-four documents is a lot.
+Fifty-one documents is a lot.
 These five are the anchor points — each one decisive in shifting what was known about the Sand River, and together they make the case for why the project exists.

 Save the Sand did not begin in 2023.
 It began in 1989, and it has been carried by these custodians through every political transition, funding cycle, and policy shift in between.